gauravmc/hyperloop/README.md

 Hyperloop
 =========

-Hyperloop is a simple rack-based Ruby web server, which uses pre-forking and threading for concurrency.
+Hyperloop is a simple rack-based Ruby web server.
+Its concurrency model right now, is a mixture of pre-forking and multithreading.